mpql/retro-board/README.md

 ## Versions History

+### Version 5.5.1

+- Hardcode a licence for the Ministère de l'intérieur (France) for their self-hosted instance

 ### Version 5.5.0

 - Migrate from ESLint and Pretter to Biome, a single tool for linting, formatting and more